 STI

-Sexually Transmitted Infections are infections that are mainly transmitted during sexual intercourse.
+Sexually transmitted infections (STIs) are infections that are mainly transmitted during sexual intercourse.

-Sexual intercourse" means any penetrative or non-penetrative sexual contact (vaginal and anal penetration, fellatio, cunnilingus, anilingus and sexual fondling).
+The term "sexual intercourse" covers all penetrative and non-penetrative sexual contact (vaginal and anal penetration, fellatio, cunnilingus, anilingus and sexual fondling).

 Everyone is at risk of contracting an STI at some point in their lives, and even more so if they are sexually active.

-- Get vaccinated against hepatitis A & B and HPV.
+- Get vaccinated against hepatitis A & B and papillomavirus

 - Get screened regularly;

-- In the event of a positive diagnosis, follow your treatments;
+- In the event of a positive diagnosis, follow the treatments;

 - Tell your partners if you test positive.